the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 let new = 'Robin';
 ~~~~~~~

 Try it yourself, by giving your variable a name that isn't allowed.
-For example, using `new` would lead to the following error in VSCode:
+For example, using `new` would lead to the following error in VS Code:

 {title="Command Line",lang="text"}
 ~~~~~~~